ophian/ophian.github.io/_posts/2021-11-26-Serendipity-Styx-AV1-Image-File-support.md

     <strong>FOR ANY TESTERS:</strong><br>
     If you see outlined files with webp or avif extension not being displayed by link or by picture container, please file an issue with extended information.</p>

+    <p>For having discovered certain issues with bigger image sizes, there is a
+    14MB upload limitation set which avoids running AVIF variation conversions.</p>

+    <p>Also I discovered the failures I had (at least the 0 bytes with GD and 252 bytes
+    with ImageMagick) delegated to some images while developing to be related to certain <b>.jpeg</b> files for the upmost, while others (jpeg/jpg) did work without problems.
+There seems to be something included to those images which breaks with an "error/heic.c/IsHeifSuccess/135" error, which seems to be a missing something using libde265 for reading and x265 for writing in HEIC.</p>

+    <p>As you see this is still a process and is further on bound to HEIC/AVIF support
+    compiles on different servers.
+If you discover failures, don't throw with tables and just note them to be one of those issues which will hopefully get ironed out over time.</p>

     <h3>LIMITATIONS</h3>